sezanzeb/input-remapper/readme/usage.md

 ## Combinations

-Select the key in your row (`click here`) and hold a few buttons down.
+Change the key of your mapping (`Change Key` - Button) and hold a few of your device keys down.
 Releasing them will make your text cursor jump into the mapping column  to type in what you want to map it to.

 Combinations involving Modifiers might not work.
 Configuring a combination of two keys to output a single key will require you to push down the first